francheska-guzman/code-challenge/readme-prework.md

 CSS

+JavaScript – I added the js file for the form submission, but not getting it working on Foundation.

 SCSS

 Foundation 6

-Responsive Design for Mobile, Tablet (News section needs improvements) and Desktop
+Responsive Design for Mobile, Tablet and Desktop. – News and Tour Dates needs improvements for Mobile and Tablet.

 Tested in modern web browsers such as Google Chrome, Safari and Firefox.